Social media tips for employers

 The policy should also set out the parameters for the use of social media as a business tool.
 For example, if employees use websites such as LinkedIn or Twitter to communicate with clients, they should be told that those accounts remain the property of the company and must be opened in the company’s name only.

-Employers should also be minded to review their GDPR Privacy Standard to ensure it covers the use of social media, and then circulate it to employees – see our GDPR fact sheet for further information.
+Employers should also be minded to review their GDPR Privacy Standard to ensure it covers the use of social media, and then circulate it to employees – see our GDPR legal guide for further information.

 Social media training